Skip to main content

 • Manager, John L. Nau III History & Principles of Democracy Lab

-Jessica Kimpell Johnson is the director of research for the Karsh Institute of Democracy and manager of the John L. Nau III Lab on the History & Principles of Democracy at the University of Virginia.
+Jessica Kimpell Johnson is the director of research at the University of Virginia’s Karsh Institute of Democracy.
 She received her doctorate in politics from the University of Oxford, where she was a Harry S. Truman Scholar.

-Her teaching and research interests are largely in the history of political thought and contemporary political theory, specializing in democratic thought and republicanism.
-Prior to her doctoral studies, she received an MS in journalism from Northwestern University and worked as a journalist covering the US Congress for Congressional Quarterly (CQ) in Washington, DC.
-As an undergraduate, she was a White House intern and received her B.A. in Political Science from the University of Minnesota.
+Her research background is in the history of political thought and contemporary political theory, specializing in democratic thought and republicanism.
+Prior to her doctoral studies, she received a master’s degree in journalism from Northwestern University and worked as a reporter covering the U.S. Congress for Congressional Quarterly (CQ) in Washington, D.C.
+As an undergraduate, she was a White House intern and received her B.A. in political science from the University of Minnesota.